 While you may not receive all the information you want with the following questions, they have a secondary purpose.
-Asking these questions should give you insight into how this insurance company operates and how cooperative they will be during this process.
+Asking these questions, inspired by Don Jacobs of NW Injury Law Center, should give you insight into how this insurance company operates and how cooperative they will be during this process.
 You don’t need to be rude, but you should know your legal rights and protect yourself.

 1. “Will the other driver admit fault for the accident?”